top of page

 Catching Sheepshead in Winter

 Sheepshead are known for their sharp teeth and preference for crustaceans and barnacles.
-Winter is a great time to target them nearshore on rocky structures and docks.
+Winter is a great time to target them nearshore on rocky structures and docks!

 • Best Spots